Kang Keqing: Yan'an

 Kang was interviewed by the American journalist Helen Foster Snow during her stay in Yan'an.
 She commented on the military situation, telling Foster Snow that the army's numbers were a problem, but the issue of weaponry was urgent.
 Kang maintained contact with Foster Snow after this, even giving a speech at a 1991 conference congratulating her on being made Friendship Ambassador to China.

 People's Republic of China

 Kang served as vice chairman of the Chinese People's Political Consultative Conference (CPPCC), chairman of the All-China Women's Federation, and president of Soong Ching-ling Foundation.

 Cultural Revolution

 During the Cultural Revolution, Kang was under house arrest.
 She was later rehabilitated.

 Rehabilitation

 After the fall of the Gang of Four, Kang was instated as the head of the All-China Women's Federation and is credited with centralising the organisation's bureaucracy.
-She was a member of the 11th and 12th Central Committees of the Communist Party of China (1977-1987).
+She was a member of the 11th and 12th Central Committees of the Chinese Communist Party (1977-1987).